daveminh/Chem550-2023F/docs/other.md

 # Group Work and Academic Honesty

-You are allowed and encouraged to help each other on all the assignments.
-Indeed, you must work in a group for the final project, presentation, and report.
-However, you should prepare your own unique ethics discussion summary, biological target presentation, and biological target report.

-Quizzes must be completed individually.
-Seating may be assigned during quizzes.
-Cheating on a quiz will lead to failing the quiz.
+Group work is allowed and encouraged for all homework and exercises.
+The final project should be completed collaboratively.
+The midterms must be completed individually.
+They are open book and open note.
+Seating may be assigned during these assessments.

+The use of Generative AI (e.g. ChatGPT) is permitted.
+Results from generative AI must be carefully checked for “hallucinations” - fictional information including fabricated citations.
+If a Generative AI tool is used for an assignment, students should submit prompts and generated raw text as an appendix with highlights and/or explanations showing differences from the final submitted document.
+Fabricated citations will lead to a failing grade for the assignment.

 Students are expected to adhere to the [IIT Code of Academic Honesty](https://www.iit.edu/student-affairs/student-handbook/fine-print/code-academic-honesty).

-All violations of academic integrity will be reported to academichonesty@iit.edu.
+Cheating on the midterms or plagiarism in the final report will lead to reduction of one letter grade in the course.
+All violations of academic integrity will be reported to the Dean of Academic Discipline (DDAD).

 # Disabilities